hadikhan841/Enigma_Machine/README.md

 # Enigma_Machine
-terminal like version of enigma machine
+Terminal version of enigma machine

+If you want to learn more about Enigma machine visit : https://en.wikipedia.org/wiki/Enigma_machine